tweag/python-monorepo-example/2018-09-27-capability.md

 in your own projects.
 The code is available in the [capability repository][capability] if you want to follow along.
-The library is not available on Hackage, as many of its dependencies have not been updated to GHC 8.6, yet.
+The library is not available on Hackage, as some of its dependencies have not been updated to GHC 8.6, yet.
 However, we provide a Nix shell which includes the required patches.
 Refer to the README for further instructions.